AGoodnight/Jig/README.md

 <pre>
 /*
-This button can only be pressed at during a period of time on a timeline.
+This button can only be pressed during a short period of time on a timeline.
 On rollover it jumps.
 On click it spins and runs a few functions.
 */